econnet/econ/motivation.rst

 - power hierarchy, because abused for inequality
 - information hiding, because fairness cannot be checked

-If those making a product own its profit, work is linked to profit
+If those making a product own its profit, work is linked to profit.

 Below follows broad and deep argumentation

 - how things are but should not be
 - i.e. motivating to do things differently

-Here the consequences are summarized
+Here, the consequences are summarized:

 .. _`pproduct`: